-The next, Figure 6, summarizes in detail the communicative elements that intervene during the interaction with the interface, where the functional roles are that compound the hypermedia interface: expressions, narrative forms, emotions and values; these configure the information transferred during the communication human-interface.
+In this schema we can see the elements that compound the hypermedia interface: expressions, narrative forms, emotions and values; these configure the information transferred during the communication human-interface.
 As Moreno-Muñoz (2000: 57) explains "the human beings as information processors experience a series of levels in the information process".
-The symbol on the top right represents another similar hypermedia communication system, from other reader-author, who generates another communication system human-interface-human when connected online with another player.
+The symbol on the top right represents another similar hypermedia communication system, from other readerauthor, who generates another communication system human-interface-human when connected online with another player.